Cell culture: 3D Cell Culturing by Magnetic Levitation

 The 3D Cell Culturing by Magnetic Levitation method (MLM) is the application of growing 3D tissue by inducing cells treated with magnetic nanoparticle assemblies in spatially varying magnetic fields using neodymium magnetic drivers and promoting cell to cell interactions by levitating the cells up to the air/liquid interface of a standard petri dish.
 The magnetic nanoparticle assemblies consist of magnetic iron oxide nanoparticles, gold nanoparticles, and the polymer polylysine.
 3D cell culturing is scalable, with the capability for culturing 500 cells to millions of cells or from single dish to high-throughput low volume systems.

 Tissue culture and engineering

 Cell culture is a fundamental component of tissue culture and tissue engineering, as it establishes the basics of growing and maintaining cells in vitro.

-The major application of human cell culture is in stem cell industry, where mesenchymal stem cells can be cultured and cryopreserved for future use.
+The major application of human cell culture is in stem cell industry, where mesenchymal stem cells are isolated, cultured, and subjected to long-term storage via optimized cryopreservation, so as to retain stable differentiation and immunomodulatory properties post-thaw for future applications.
 Tissue engineering potentially offers dramatic improvements in low cost medical care for hundreds of thousands of patients annually.